Teen climate activist Greta Thunberg is Time's 2019 Person of the Year

 “She seems like a very happy young girl looking forward to a bright and wonderful future.
 So nice to see!”
 Trump commented after retweeting a video of Thunberg's speech.

-Despite being a frequent target of criticism, Thunberg has trudged forward making impact for environmental justice.
+Despite being a frequent target of criticism, Thunberg has trudged forward on her quest for environmental justice.

 Earlier this year, Thunberg, along with 15 other young climate activists, filed a legal complaint with the United Nations against five countries under the UN Convention on the Rights of the Child alleging the nations are not doing enough to combat climate change and that their inaction is affecting their right to thrive.

+The other 2019 finalists for Time's Person of the Year were Democratic House Speaker Nancy Pelosi, President Donald Trump, The Hong Kong Protesters, and the anonymous whistleblower whose memo on Trump's dealings with Ukraine triggered the impeachment inquiry.

+Instead of doing runners-up this year, the magazine gave awards in different categories, including the U.S. women's soccer team as athlete of the year, Lizzo as entertainer of the year, and Disney CEO Bob Iger as businessperson of the year.

+The magazine has selected a Person of the Year annually since the 1920s.
 Last year, Time chose "The Guardians and the War on Truth,” which included four journalists and one news organization who paid a hefty price, either with their lives or freedoms, to be journalists at time when the profession has been under attack on several fronts.

-The other 2019 finalists were House Speaker Nancy Pelosi, President Donald Trump, The Hong Kong Protesters, and the anonymous whistleblower whose memo on Trump's dealings with Ukraine triggered the impeachment inquiry.